Natural Flood Management

 Woodland management in action is very visible at Hardcastle Crags where the National Trust are actively delivering on NFM.

 Whilst trees generally protect against erosion, beech trees are a particular challenge.
-They shade out the understory and are shallow rooted, which can present an erosion risk on steep valley sides.
+They shade out the forest floor and are shallow rooted, which can present an erosion risk on steep valley sides.
 As a result, selective felling of beech trees is sometimes necessary, allowing the forest floor to revegetate and slow down water passing downhill.

 Rolling hills in the Calderdale Valley.
 A large reservoir can be seen in the distance.